blockscout/helm-charts/charts/common/README.md

-# rs-service Helm Chart
+# common Helm Chart

-Universal Helm chart for deploying any single rs-service component of Blockscout.
+Universal Helm chart for deploying any single service.

 ## Overview

-This chart allows you to deploy any of the Blockscout rs-service with a unified configuration approach.
-Instead of maintaining separate charts for each service, this chart provides a universal template that can be configured to deploy any rs-service.
+This chart allows you to deploy any of the services with a unified configuration approach.
+Instead of maintaining separate charts for each service, this chart provides a universal template that can be configured to deploy any service.

 ## Prerequisites